 The Practitioner Series is intended for the CISO, their direct staff, and all practitioners of cybersecurity in the firm who need to understand critical processes at an in-depth level.
-Our latest entries in this series are the two-volume set A Comprehensive Guide to Application Security for CISOs, written by Nitzan Levi and Yuval Sinay.
-Volume One covers the foundations of application security and Volume Two dives deep into developing and maintaining secure applications.
-Coming in December 2025, Switching to Cyber: The Mid-Career Guide to Launching a Cybersecurity Career, by Joshia Dykstra and Helen Patton, will help grow the ranks of security practitioners by showing every mid-career individual how to use the skills and experience they have to switch to a rewarding career in cyber security.
+Our latest entries in this series are the two-volume set A Comprehensive Guide to Application Security for CISOs, written by Nitzan Levi and Yuval Sinay and from Helen Patton and Josiah Dykstra, Switching to Cyber: The Mid-Career Guide to Launching a Cybersecurity Career.
+Volume One of Application Security for CISOs covers the foundations of application security and Volume Two dives deep into developing and maintaining secure applications.
+Switching to Cyber: The Mid-Career Guide to Launching a Cybersecurity Career, will help grow the ranks of security practitioners by showing every mid-career individual how to use the skills and experience they have to switch to a rewarding career in cyber security.

 For executives and managers who are required to lead the response to cyber crises, we offer Cyber Crisis Response: Leveraging the SONAR Method™ to Accelerate Response and Recovery.
 Written by crisis response experts Andrew Gorecki and Christopher Scott, this book walks you through a tried-and-true method develop by Andrew and Chris through their years of experience in leading companies in responding to cyber events that devolved into full-blown crises.
 Also in this series is Develop Your Cybersecurity Career Path, which goes in-depth about breaking into cyber at any level.
 Straight out of school, transitioning from a military career or doing a mid-career transition, this book is for you.
 And finally, coming in early 2026, CISO Case Studies on leadership Hacks, career scenarios & Incident Reviews for Practitioners and Cyber Executives is an expert treatise by Gary Hayslip and Nate Case that takes apart some of the high-profile hacks we’ve experienced to see what we can learn to be a cyber-safe society.